exidz/RaisinBot/README.md

 4. Run the bot
 `node bot.js`

+## Bot Commands

+`!qr` -> get qr

+`!mystatus` -> check current SLP claimable/unclaimable count and date of last/next claim

+`!statusof <MENTION_TAG>` -> currently, this feature is available for owner/admin of server that check the status of a scholar e.g !statusof @Exidz

+`!price` -> check current price of SLP in USD

 ## Donations
 With your donation, I will able to keep working on this project and add more features or you can request a feature you want to add.